(part III - Vieux Lyon)

 Continue your walk on Quai Romain Rolland and enjoy the views of the river.
 Here, Every Sunday from 8 am to 1 pm operates Le Marché de la Création.
 Since 1979 at the right bank of Saone River, in front of the Palais de Bondy, artists display their creations.

-The purpose of the construction of Palais de Bondy was to accommodate the Conservatoire (which at the time did not have any place dedicated to its activities) as well as exhibition halls.
+The purpose of the construction of Palais de Bondy was to accommodate the Conservatoire (which did not have any place dedicated to its activities) and exhibition halls.

 It was built between 1902 and 1904.
 The architect Eugène Huguet was in charge of the works.
 This project includes an imposing building occupying the area from rue de l'Angile to the Bondy Quay.
 Two entrances lead to a vast vestibule with a ceiling decorated by the painter Louis Bouquet.
-From the vestibule there is access to the different levels of the concert hall, called Salle Molière.
+There is access to the different levels of the concert hall from the vestibule, called Salle Molière.

-On the first floor, there are two main exhibition halls: the Grand Salon and the smaller Salon à Rotondes.
+There are two main exhibition halls on the first floor: the Grand Salon and the smaller Salon à Rotondes.

-The ground floor of the building, at number 2 of Rue Louis Carrand, hosts another venue for Lyon's traditional, satirical puppet show: Théâtre le Guignol de Lyon.
+At number 2 of Rue Louis Carrand, the ground floor of the building hosts another venue for Lyon's traditional, satirical puppet show: Théâtre le Guignol de Lyon.

 Gare & Église Saint Paul